oracle-livelabs/em-omc/oci-database-management/ocw-oci-dbm/dbmgmt-features/dbmgmt-features.md

 -   Automate database fleet management for enhanced operational efficiency.

 Performance Diagnostics
--   Diagnose database performance issues quickly.
+-   Diagnose database performance issues quickly with Performance Hub.
--   Explore database performance statistics for advanced diagnostics.
+-   Explore database performance statistics for advanced diagnostics with ADDM reports.
+-   Use AWR Explorer to view customizable performance metrics from multiple sources of data in table form.

 Database Administration
 -   Enable SQL jobs to automate a scheduled database maintenance task across all databases in the fleet.
+-   View, create, and perform basic administration tasks for tablespaces and their datafiles.
+-   Perform SQL Tuning Advisor runs and implement recommendations for improvement.

 Estimated Time: 1 hour

 ### Objectives

--   Use Oracle Cloud Infrastructure Database Management to manage fleet of Oracle Databases.
+-   Use Oracle Cloud Infrastructure Database Management to manage a fleet of Oracle Databases and drill down to a single database for additional investigation.

 ### Prerequisites